Spatial modulation

-Spatial modulation is a technique that enables modulation over space, across different antennas (radio) at a transmitter.
+In signal processing, spatial modulation is a technique that enables modulation over space, across different antennas at a transmitter.
 Unlike multiple-input and multiple-output (MIMO) wireless (where all the transmitting antennas are active and transmitting digital modulated symbols such as phase-shift keying and quadrature amplitude modulation), in spatial modulation, only a single antenna among all transmitting antennas is active and transmitting, while all other remaining transmitting antennas sit idle.
-The duty of the receiver (information theory) is: to estimate the active antenna index at the transmitter and to decode the symbol sent by the transmitting antenna.
+The duty of the receiver is: to estimate the active antenna index at the transmitter and to decode the symbol sent by the transmitting antenna.